YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 2.1.
 Projects management
 You can manage multiple projects with the qto tool.
 Each project has its own data directories, database storage and configurations.
 You could also have different environments named dev, tst, prd for each project separately.
-As the tool is backwards compatible you could have different instances of the issue-tracker projects with different versions ( and set of features ) operating against different project ( each one in its own version).
+As the tool is backwards compatible you could have different instances of the qto projects with different versions ( and set of features ) operating against different project ( each one in its own version).
-You must pre-set the configuration variables of an issue-tracker project each time you start working on a project from the shell
+You must pre-set the configuration variables of an qto project each time you start working on a project from the shell